Plenoar/Procedural-Animation/README.md

-Drawing with Fourier Transformation

-this is just a repo where i dabble with drawing things by using mathematical equations , i want to mainly focus on the fourier transformation but its hard to implement
+this is just a repo where i dabble with procedural animations , i want to mainly focus on the fourier transformation but its hard to implement

 so far i have added a  program which draws flowers